 - Work evenings, weekends and overtime throughout peak demand.

 One of the biggest misconceptions about HVAC is that it’s a blue-collar career.
-In truth, you'll need distinct skills, specialized education and periodic recertification.
+In reality, you need an extensive skill set, specialized education and periodic recertification.

-- Avoid large amounts of student debt.
+- Avoid a lot of student debt.

 - Stay active rather than remain inside an office.